Auslander Regularity of p-adic Distribution Algebras: Dimension and duality

 \section{Dimension and duality}

 In this last section $G$ denotes an {\it arbitrary} locally $L$-analytic group.
 We indicate two applications of our results.

 For any compact open subgroup $H\subseteq G$ the algebra $\Dh$ is endowed with the two-sided Fr\'echet-Stein structure exhibited in the last theorem.
-It satisfies the axiom {\rm (DIM)} formulated in [ST5], Sect.
+It then satisfies the axiom {\rm (DIM)} formulated in \cite{ST5}, Sect.
 8. In [loc.cit.], Sect.
-6 the authors introduce the category $\C_G$ of {\it coadmissible} (left) $\Dg$-modules.
+6 the authors introduce the abelian category $\C_G$ of {\it coadmissible} (left) $\Dg$-modules.
 We do not recall the precise definition here.
 As an immediate consequence of {\rm (DIM)} the codimension theory, as developed in [loc.cit.] over $\Q_p$, is now available on $\C_G$.
-In particular, any nonzero $M\in\C_G$ has a well-defined codimension bounded above by dim$_L\,G$ and comes equipped with a filtration of finite length by coadmissible submodules.
+In particular, any nonzero $M\in\C_G$ has a well-defined codimension $j_{D(H,K)}(M)$, independent of the choice of $H$ and bounded above by dim$_L\,G$.
 A coadmissible module which is either zero or has maximal codimension equal to dim$_L G$ is called {\it zero-dimensional}.